-This initiative focuses on increasing use of maternal, newborn, and child health services and preventing mother-to-child transmission (PMTCT) services through community-based, integrated approaches tailored to Ethiopia.
-Working closely with the government of Ethiopia, Pathfinder is increasing demand for PMTCT services at the community level.
-Pathfinder works closely with health extension workers, associations of HIV-positive people, religious leaders, and government structures to increase knowledge and awareness of the community on availability and benefits of maternal and child health and PMTCT services.
+This initiative focused on increasing use of maternal, newborn, and child health services and preventing mother-to-child transmission (PMTCT) services through community-based, integrated approaches tailored to Ethiopia.
+Working closely with the government of Ethiopia, Pathfinder increased demand for PMTCT services at the community level.
+Pathfinder worked closely with health extension workers, associations of HIV-positive people, religious leaders, and government structures to increase knowledge and awareness of the community on availability and benefits of maternal and child health and PMTCT services.

-Pathfinder also works to strengthen systems of referral linkage between the community and health centers.
+Pathfinder also worked to strengthen systems of referral linkage between the community and health centers.
 Moreover, we build capacity of civil society organizations, helping them integrate PMTCT into their routine activities to ensure sustainability.

 With this five-year award from CDC, Pathfinder works with the Ethiopian Ministry of Health to increase access to and use of cervical cancer prevention services among HIV-positive women in Ethiopia.

 Ethiopian Women's and Girl's Empowerment through Education and Reproductive Health Knowledge and Access to Services

 With funding from the Packard Foundation, Pathfinder worked with local partners to improve the education, health, rights, and social status of adolescent girls and women.